randomwalk94/blogdemo/content/post/vim.md

 The plugins are pretty standard.
 My favorite is [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors) plugin, an (successful) attempt to replicate Sublime Text style multiple selections.

-The learning curve is quite steep, but as I feel more comfortable, I really don't to quit typing in Vim.
+The learning curve is quite steep, but as I feel more comfortable, I don't want to quit typing in Vim.
 I haven't learned enough tricks in Vim though.

 A little bit of history: Vim stands for **Vi IMproved**.
 It was created by [Bram Moolenaar](https://en.wikipedia.org/wiki/Bram_Moolenaar) as a clone from, you guess it, [vi](https://en.wikipedia.org/wiki/Vi) text editor of [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy).